 “A property should have the warmth of a home,” Shapot adds.
 “Furthermore, strategic placement of items can draw attention away from the less desirable features of a property.”

-Staging A Master Bedroom
+Staging A Primary Bedroom

-The master bedroom may not be staged as often, but staging it makes a difference for buyers.
+The primary bedroom may not be staged as often, but staging it makes a difference for buyers.
 Remember, whomever purchases your house will be spending about a third of their day in the room, so it’s important that you make it seem inviting.

-When staging the master, focus on furnishing the room with a luxurious yet cozy vibe.
+When staging the primary, focus on furnishing the room with a luxurious yet cozy vibe.
 Think soft bedding, fluffy pillows and warm blankets.
 You want any buyer who enters to have to resist the urge to jump into bed and make themselves at home.

-“In master bedrooms, the most important things to look for are the personal items of the people living there.
+“In primary bedrooms, the most important things to look for are the personal items of the people living there.
 Make sure to unplug or hide all wires and chargers,” says Digati.
 “Don’t underestimate how much a properly made bed can help either.
 Unwrinkled sheets and properly fluffed pillows will have a possible buyer thinking about how comfortable the room feels.”

 It’s crucial to create the right atmosphere.
 However, it’s perhaps even more necessary to ensure that the bedroom – as well as every other room – appears crisp and clean.